 Refugee Communities Intercultural Dialogue: Building relationships, building communities

-Prof Morag McArthur and Vicky Saunders, in partnership with the Australian Centre for Child Protection.
+Prof Morag McArthur, Vicky Saunders and Steven Roche, in partnership with the Australian Centre for Child Protection.

 Department of Social Services

-This research aims to provide in-depth and contextualised data about how services may better support refugee parents to care for their children, in an attempt to reduce the numbers of children of refugee parents entering the statutory care and protection system.
-It seeks to better understand the social resources and connections required by refugee parents and their children to support positive parenting skills and family relationships.
+This research aimed to provide in-depth and contextualised data about how services may better support refugee parents to care for their children, in an attempt to reduce the numbers of children of refugee parents entering the statutory care and protection system.
+It sought to better understand the social resources and connections required by refugee parents and their children to support positive parenting skills and family relationships.

-This study will develop new knowledge about refugee children and young people's views on social connectedness and how this influences their safety and well-being, and will explore how services can create more responsive and integrated practices that will lead to better outcomes for children and young people living in families from a refugee background.
+This study developed new knowledge about refugee children and young people's views on social connectedness and how this influences their safety and well-being, and explored how services can create more responsive and integrated practices that will lead to better outcomes for children and young people living in families from a refugee background.

 For more information about this project, contact Morag McArthur.